389th Fighter Squadron: World War II

 The 389th flew combat in the European Theater of Operations from 14 March 1943 to 3 May 1945.

+The 389th Fighter Squadron, led by Colonel Meyer, participated in its first combat mission on March 14, 1944, under Field Order #78 from Headquarters, Ninth Fighter Command.
+Eighteen P-47's took part in this mission which was a fighter sweep into France with the Bayeux-St Aubin area as the target.
+After briefing at 0600 in the group briefing room, they took off at 0745, experienced very little flak and no contact with E/A, returning undamaged.
+By the end of March the squadron comprising 59 Officers and 253 Enlisted Men had flown a total of 16 missions.

+Post WWII - Cold War

 Lt.
-Col. John B. England, who was commander of the 389th Fighter-Bomber Squadron from Alexandria AFB, was killed when his F-86 crashed into the woods near Toul.
+Col. John B. England, who was commander of the 389th Fighter-Bomber Squadron from Alexandria AFB, was killed when his F-86 crashed into the woods near Toul-Rosières Air Base.
 He was returning from gunnery practice near Tripoli, Libya.
 The fog was very thick and visibility was near zero.
 After several attempts to locate the runway his plane suffered fuel starvation.
 At this moment he sighted a portion of the runway and was in a glide with a high probability of a successful landing.
 But his glide path took him over the barracks where his men were housed.
 He calmly stated on the radio that this was not an acceptable risk.
 He turned and crashed into a wooded area outside the base perimeter.
 In his honor, Alexandria AFB was renamed England Air Force Base, and retained that name until its closure in 1993.